pietheinstrengholt/redpepper/readme.md

 * Cleanup ChangeRequestController, clone object instead of line by line copy
 * Cleanup views, move all css to app.css, add media responsive
 * Add more efficient way to lookup reference value
+* Filtering tinymce
+* Change and compare of template changes
+* Check builder user to perform changes on template descriptions/creation
+* Also search on template descriptions